 How does the media help hold politicians accountable in countries with competitive elections has been well studied.
-However, whether and how media could discipline non- elected officials remain unclear.
+However, whether and how media could discipline nonelected officials remain unclear.
 In this paper, I examine the effect of negative news coverage on political selection in China.
-To be specific, I evaluate how news reports on fatal coal mine accidents influence prefectural party secretaries’ likelihood of promotion.
-I find media coverage, rather than the coal mine accident itself, decreases the possibility of politicians’ promotion.
-This effect is more substantial when the media is non-local.
-Our results suggest that even with serious media control, there is publicity-induced accountability in China.
-The accountability-enhancing effect of media is driven by informing the public rather than informing the principle.
-I also propose that the M-form hierarchy of bureaucracy and economic decentralization create considerable discretion for media, which although limited, can hold politicians accountable.
+To be specific, I evaluate how news reports on fatal coal mine accidents influence local politicians’ likelihood of promotion.
+I find media coverage, rather than the coal mine accident itself, decreases the possibility of prefectural party secretaries’ promotion.
+This effect is more substantial when the coverage comes from non-local media.
+My results suggest that even with top-down assignments system, there is bottom-up publicity-induced accountability in China.
+By informing the public, the decentralized media serve as a check to the principle.
+It not only informs but also enforces the supervisor to sanction subordinates with misconduct.
+I also propose that the pyramidic bureaucracy and economic decentralization are the necessary conditions of the publicity-induced accountability in autocratic country like China.